#435: PyPI Security Transcript

 46:07 If you're going to die, don't get out of bed.

-46:09 Right.
+46:09 Right?

-46:10 Like, no, like we get out of bed, we go to work, we do our things right.
+46:10 Like, no, like, we get out of bed, we go to work, we do our things, right?

-46:13 We ultimately as sad as it is right.
+46:13 We ultimately, as sad as it is, right, we have an end date.

 46:17 We hopefully don't know what that is.